gshikhri/triangulated-truss-analysis/README.md

 Their bio-physical properties can be investigated from the electron micrographs.
 That would require using computer vision algorithms to identify (segment) individual structures from a wide field of view.
 This is here achieved using a combination of traditional computer vision algorithms:
 - Adaptive thresholding
-- Mathematical morphology
+- Mathematical morphology (to create masks and skeletonized structures)
-- Structure identification using ridge detectors
+- Ridge detection filters
-- Labelling individual structures
+- Watershed segmentation

 ![](https://github.com/gshikhri/triangulated-truss-analysis/blob/main/instance_segmentation.png)